Ukraine's Eurovision entry thinks kicking Russia out was 'right thing to do'

-It’s glitzy, camp and eccentric, and we missed it dearly last year, but Eurovision is back!
+It’s glitzy, camp and eccentric, and we look forward to it every year - Eurovision is back!

-But fear not - the competition’s grand final will be returning to our screens this Saturday, where 26 countries will battle it out to take the iconic glass microphone trophy, and for their country to host the following year’s contest.
+The competition’s grand final will be returning to our screens this Saturday, where 25 countries will battle it out to take the iconic glass microphone trophy, and for their country to host the following year’s contest.

-Although, Eurovision remains very popular, with over 184 million viewers worldwide watching the show in 2019, the contest isn’t too familiar with Americans.
+Although, Eurovision remains very popular, with over 183 million viewers worldwide watching the show in 2021, the contest isn’t too familiar with Americans any people outside of Europe.

-So, this the ultimate Eurovision guide for those who are unfamiliar with the European musical sensation and want to learn all about the historic contest, just in time for this year’s final in Rotterdam, The Netherlands.
+So, this the ultimate Eurovision guide for those who are unfamiliar with the European musical sensation and want to learn all about the historic contest, just in time for this year’s final in Turin, Italy.

 The Eurovision Song Contest is an international singing competition created and organised by the European Broadcasting Union (EBU).